posthtml/posthtml-hash/examples/basic/README.md

 # examples/basic

-> Example demonstrating basic usage of the [posthtml-hash](../..) plugin.
+> Basic usage of the [posthtml-hash](../..) plugin.

-The [original](original) folder contains example assets for reference; they are not directly manipulated in this example.
-The corresponding output is the [processed](processed) folder.
+The assets in the [original/](original) folder contains unprocessed assets for reference; they are not directly manipulated in this example.
+The corresponding output is the [processed/](processed) folder.

 ## Script

-The [script.js](script.js) runs posthtml and posthtml plugin.
+The [script.js](script.js) file contains the script that runs posthtml.

 ```js
 // script.js